Xiphe/semantish-prerelease/readme.md

 };
 ```

-Note that `@semantic-release/github` and `@semantic-release/gitlab` are always removed since they also creates tags on the git remote.
+Note that `@semantic-release/github` and `@semantic-release/gitlab` are always removed since they also create tags on the git remote.

 ## Running in CI PRs